CreativeMaladjustment/stelligent-u-020201208/02-s3/README.md

 _Look through the [S3 encryption docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html).
 What benefits might you gain by using a KMS key instead of an S3-managed key?_

+audit trail - who is using the key and who can use the key are able to be set

 ##### Question: Customer Managed CMK

 _Going further, what benefits might you gain by using a KMS key you created yourself?_

+self management - so you store the keys externally where you want them stored not required to be in aws?

 #### Lab 2.4.3: Using Your Own KMS Key